 Prejudice and Pride at Smallhythe Place

-At Smallhythe Place we are commemorating the history of our literary and thespian community as part of the National Trust’s celebration of our LGBTQ heritage.
+At Smallhythe Place we are commemorating the history of our literary and thespian community to celebrate our LGBTQ heritage.
 In this vibrant, egalitarian, creative and artistic environment, they freely explored gender stereotypes and homosexuality.

 The blurring of gender norms

 Ellen Terry, leading Victorian Shakespearean actree and owner of Smallhythe Place praised Shakespeare for his ‘fearless, high spirited, resolute and intelligent heroines’.

 Many of Shakespeare’s women are credible, emotionally developed characters and yet all were originally played by male actors.
 In Shakespearian Britain there was a general social acceptance of diverse sexuality and a blurring of gender norms as there is increasingly in 21st Century Britain.

 Shakespeare played with gender using cross-dressing, transvestitism and mistaken identity to create confusion and comedy.
 From Olivia falling in love with Viola dressed as a boy in ‘Twelfth Night’, to Phoebe falling in love with Rosalind disguised as a boy in ‘As You Like It’, Shakespeare creates homoerotic relationships between the two boy actors, and the girl characters they are playing.

 It is also a device which gives women the chance to step out of the expected norm and beave and speak on the same terms as the men in the play.
 In ‘The Merchant of Venice’ Portia dresses as a male Doctor in order to outwit Shylock and to influence the decision of the court in a society subject to the rule of men.
 So originally Portia was played by a boy playing a women who dresses as a male.